-In 2007, Jim returned to the Pacific Northwest with his wife and three children, and joined Graham Lundberg Peschel.
+In 2007, Jim returned to the Pacific Northwest with his wife and three children, and joined GLP Attorneys.
 Since 2010, Jim has been a partner with the firm.

 Jim is currently an active member of the Washington State Association for Justice and the American Association for Justice, and serves on the WSAJ Trial News Editorial Board.
 He is a member of Trial Lawyers Care (a group that contributed pro bono time to World Trade Center victims after September 11th), and is a frequent Moot Court Judge.
 He was a member of the Ethics Committee of the NY County Lawyers Association until 2007, and has served on the Washington State Bar Association Court Rules Committee.
 Jim is one of only a handful of attorneys in the Northwest who is Board Certified as a Civil Trial Specialist by the National Board of Legal Specialty Certification, a distinction which requires verifiable trial results, and a review process including testimonials by Judges and attorneys who have opposed him at trial.
-Jim was voted “Washington State Super Lawyer" in 2012 and 2013 and also achieved “Top 100 Trial Lawyers” distinction in both 2012 and 2013.
+Jim was voted “Washington State Super Lawyer" in 2012, 2013, 2014 and 2015, and also achieved “Top 100 Trial Lawyers” distinction in 2012, 2013, 2014 and 2015.